Lalefal/Dynamic-Web-Applications-with-Javascript/README.md

-# Dynamic Web Applications with Javascript
+# Dynamic Web Applications with JavaScript
 Assigments of Dynamic Web Applications with Javascript - course